Demivan/fluent-talk/slides.md

 ## Future of Fluent

-ICU MessageFormat is the closest localization system to Fluent in terms of functionality.
+`ICU MessageFormat` is the closest localization system to Fluent in terms of functionality.
-But ICU is a C and Java library - it's not designed for the web.
-On the other hand, Fluent is a web-first localization system, but it is much less popular than ICU.

-Currently, the team behind Fluent is working with Unicode team on a new version of MessageFormat (2) that extends MessageFormat 1 with features from Fluent.
+Currently, the team behind Fluent is working with Unicode team on a new version of `MessageFormat 2` that extends MessageFormat 1 with features from Fluent.

-In addition to new, improved syntax, there is a proposal to introduce new web APIs for MessageFormat 2 support - `Intl.MessageFormat`.
+In addition to new, improved syntax, there is a proposal to introduce new web APIs for `MessageFormat 2` support - `Intl.MessageFormat`.
 So we might get a browser-native localization system that is as powerful as Fluent in the future.

-Cool thing is that Fluent is already compatible with MessageFormat 2.
-So if MessageFormat 2 is adopted by browsers, Fluent syntax can be easily converted to MessageFormat 2 syntax.
+Cool thing is that Fluent is already compatible with MessageFormat 2 and can be easily converted to MessageFormat 2 syntax.

 So with Fluent, you get a powerful localization system today that is easily compatible with the future of Web i18n.